TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/writing-declarations.md

 }
 ```

-It is possible to also use `noLib` to remove every declaration but TypeScript NEEDS certain declarations to exist so they will have to be manually defined.
-TypeScriptToLua also treats certain declarations differently specifically if they came from the standard libs.
-So `noLib` is not recommended.
+It is also possible to use `noLib` to remove every standard declaration (to use TypeScriptToLua only for syntactic features with Lua standard library) but TypeScript **needs** certain declarations to exist so they will have to be manually defined, so using `noLib` is not recommended.

 ## Advanced Types